 - Add 1 cup frozen okra, and continue to cook and mash the okra until it disintegrates.
 Set aside.

 - Make the roux.
-Add 1/4 cup peanut oil and 1/4 cup flour to large, thick pot on medium-high heat.
+Add 1/4 cup peanut oil and 1/4 cup flour to large, heavy pot on medium-high heat.
 Stir and cook; turn heat down as flour starts to brown.
 Remove from stove when roux is color of copper penny (or you can cook a little longer until dark brown, but remove immediately before burning–in this case, start over.)

 - Serve in individual soup bowls with rice and French bread or crackers.